aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 by Aarne Ranta

+Version 1.2, 1 December 2021

+Modified the test about edge symmetry (`(a, b)` implies `(b, a)`): now about neighbors instead.
+Also added a comment on the shortest path test, and on the internal representation in `TramNetwork`.

 Version 1.1, 20 November 2021

 Left out the method of removing a tram line, since it will probably not be needed in Lab 3.